This delicious vegan tofu sausage crumbles recipe will quell your sausage cravings with bites of savory satisfaction.

 Vegan Tofu Sausage Crumbles

-- 4 heaping tablespoons tahini
+- 4 tablespoons tahini

-- ¼ cup soy sauce or tamari
+- ¼ cup soy sauce - or tamari for gluten-free

-- 2 tablespoon vegetable broth
+- 2 tablespoons vegetable broth

-- 2 tablespoon nutritional yeast
+- 2 tablespoons nutritional yeast

 - 2 teaspoons onion powder